kean/Nuke/README.md

 Nuke.loadImage(with: url, into: imageView)
 ```

 Nuke will check if the image exists in the memory cache, and if it does, will instantly display it.
-If not, the image data will be loaded, decoded, processed and decompressed it the background.
+If not, the image data will be loaded, decoded, processed and decompressed in the background.

 > See [Image Pipeline Overview](#h_design) to learn more.